Disability History

 Taking over the Asylum

 This winter will mark the anniversary of the birth of Asylum, a magazine that has been advocating for democratic mental health care for the last four decades.
-The magazine started at a ‘rank and file’ meeting in Wakefield, South Yorkshire in 1984, where mental health workers, patients and activists came together to build resistance to a psychiatric system which they recognised as oppressive to both patients and workers.
+The magazine started at a local event for mental health workers in 1984 which led to a group of activists getting together to discuss alternatives to a psychiatric system that was recognised as oppressive to both patents and workers.

 An image of the first cover of Asylum magazine.
 The cover features a red logo suggesting blood spatters over a black and white image of R.D Liang.